A governed read · illustrative field-verified sample

 What reading it wrong would cost

-Sensitivity resolves once the evidence that settles it arrives.
-Until the NOI basis is bounded, a 10-point swing in the expense-recovery share moves the read from a defensible going-in cap to a negative equity case.
-The capital-at-stake bound is held until the evidence pack settles which of the seller's assumptions actually transfer.
+The read's sensitivity closes only once the seller's own records arrive.
+Until the NOI basis is bounded, a 10-point swing in the expense-recovery share moves the read from a defensible going-in cap to a negative equity case, and the capital-at-stake bound is held until the evidence settles which of the seller's assumptions actually transfer.

 Questions a committee asks